The U.S. Educational System

 Calling all young Hungarian entrepreneurs (ages 24-35) with at least two years of entrepreneurship or leadership experience!
 We are accepting applications for the Young Transatlantic Innovation Leaders Initiative Fellowships (YTILI).
 The goal of YTILI is to empower young European entrepreneurs and innovators with the tools, networks and resources in order to grow their enterprises and gain an economic development, job creation, security, good governance and build a transatlantic network of innovations.
 The program runs from 1 April 2019 to 31 October 2019.

 The application closes on Friday, January 4, 2019.
 For further information, please visit the YTILI’s offical website.

 Interested in applying but not sure how to start?
 Get tips from a former YTILI fellow, Anna Toth!
-Anna will share her experience on the YTILI program through a Facebook live chat and will give you the best tips on how to write an outstanding application on December 17 (5:00-5:30 pm).
-The language of the chat will be Hungarian.
-Follow our Facebook page and ask your questions real time!
+Anna shared her experience on the YTILI program through a Facebook live chat and gave tips on how to write an outstanding application.
+Watch the video on our Facebook page here.

 For U.S. Government-Sponsored Exchange Programs visit our Educational Exchanges page.